spotin/spotin/test/README.md

 6. Open a incognito window
 7. Access localhost:3000 and login with another user's credentials
 8. Access localhost:3000/spots/{id}/edit
-9. The spot's edition page is not displayed and the user is redirected to the spots' list.
+9. The spot's edition page is not displayed and the user is redirected to the spots' list of the user.

 ## Scenario 10: an unconfigured spot is created